MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Dataverse.md

    ![Enter the server URL.](media/common-data-service/enter-url-online.png)

-3. If necessary, enter an on-premises data gateway if you're going to be using on-premises data (for example, if you're going to combine data from Dataverse and an on-premises SQL Server database).
+3. If necessary, enter an on-premises data gateway if you're going to be using on-premises data.
+For example, if you're going to combine data from Dataverse and an on-premises SQL Server database.

 4. Sign in to your organizational account.